ibhi/Directives-in-Angular-2.0/README.md

 In our example above `colour` (not `color`) is the directive property which binds to and reads its value from `color` bindings property on the DOM element.
 Whenever the `color` attribute value changes  in the DOM, it triggers the `set colour` method on the directive and the `colour` property is set to the new value.

 **Update**: There has been a breaking change happened after I wrote the above example.
 Angular core team simplified the syntax for the properties binding.
 Now `properties` is not an object('name' : 'value' pair) and it is converted into an array(List) of string.
 Refer this [commit](https://github.com/angular/angular/commit/d7df853bde30ffe97045eff649240284ae6ffdf8).
-If the directive property and binding property are of same name, then no need type them twice, just type them once and angular knows both directive property and binding property are of same name, use it like this
+If the directive property and binding property are of same name, then no need to type them twice, just type them once and angular knows both directive property and binding property are of same name, use it like this

 ```javascript
 ....